oneineight/splat/README.md

 made fully C99-compliant, as all the current implementations of OpenCL drivers require that.
 (Later versions of OpenCL allow C++, but none of the common GPU drivers support that).

-## Getting Started
+## Building

-Build instructions are in the file README.

-For this version, you must have either gcc or clang installed, and it must be a version that supports at least C++11 .
+For this version, you must have CMake and either gcc or clang installed, and it must be a version that supports at least C++11 .

 You also need several utility libraries:
 * libbzip2